In a recent Ask Leo! Tip of the Day, I suggested you should Provide Enough Information When Asking for Help.

-For example, installing some software and then having some seemingly completely unrelated failure appear later is surprisingly common.
+For example, installing software and then having some seemingly completely unrelated failure appear later is surprisingly common.
 Include changes that might not even seem related.
-As I’ve said many times, these are incredibly complex systems we’re dealing with here, and how seemingly unrelated things can impact one another is one of the ways this complexity becomes glaringly apparent.
+As I’ve said many times, these are incredibly complex systems, and how seemingly unrelated things can impact one another is one of the ways this complexity becomes glaringly apparent.

 “What else is new?” might be another way to look at this.